 Prior to the Civil War, neoclassical architectural styles, like Greek Revival, Gothic Revival, Italian, and other similar Mediterranean styles were popular among southern home builders.
 Although European building techniques were becoming extremely popular among American home owners, plantation and farm owners in the South chose these styles for their drama and practicality: The large, wrap-around porches provided coverage from the hot, southern sun; large windows allowed a breeze to pass through the home, as did exterior staircases and hallways; and high ceilings enabled heat to rise within the home, keeping the living areas cooler.

-Sometime between the 1830s and 1860s—approximately 30 years prior to the American Civil War—there was a shift in the architectural techniques used on these plantation and farm homes.
+Sometime between the 1830s and 1860s—prior to the American Civil War—there was a shift in the architectural techniques used on these plantation and farm homes.
 Over time, southern architecture blended dramatic architectural details inspired by European building with features practical for southern weather.
 Some of these features include:

 - Large, wrap-around porches.
 As previously mentioned, these porches protected the home from severe heat, as well as rain during bad weather and hurricanes.